jonrovner/website2/README.md

 # website2
-This is my web development learning repository.
+This is my web dev portfolio repository.
 A collection of exercises, experiments and personal projects.
-I´m currently building my personal portfolio website, mobile first, from top to bottom.
+I´m currently learning React, Node, Mongo, APIs, user Auth and so on.
-I started seriously learning javascript during the pandemic, thanks to online learning platforms like freeCodeCamp and frontendmentor.
+I started seriously learning javascript during the pandemic, thanks to great online teachers like Wes Bos, and learning platforms like freeCodeCamp and frontendmentor.